← Back to 史記

 使 殿 殿 使 使 穿

-In the jihai day of the sixth month of the seventh year later, the emperor collapsed at weiyang Palace.
+On jihai in the sixth month of the seventh year of the Later Reign, the emperor died at Weiyang Palace.
 The final edict said: 'I have heard that among all things under Heaven, nothing that sprouts and grows can escape death.
 Death is the principle of heaven and earth, the natural course of things; Why should one mourn excessively?
 Today the world prizes life and hates death, yet extravagant burials ruin livelihoods and excessive mourning harms the living; I strongly reject this.
-Moreover, since I am already lacking in virtue, I have nothing with which to assist the people; If, when I die, I impose heavy and prolonged mourning, disturb the cycle of cold and heat, burden fathers and sons among the people, wound old and young alike, damage their sustenance, and interrupt sacrifices to spirits and ancestors, that would only deepen my lack of virtue.
-How could I answer to all under Heaven?
+Moreover, since I am already lacking in virtue, I have nothing with which to assist the people; If, when I die, I impose heavy and prolonged mourning, I will disturb the cycle of cold and heat and burden fathers and sons among the people.
+I will wound old and young alike, damage their sustenance, and interrupt sacrifices to spirits and ancestors.
+That would only deepen my lack of virtue.
+How could I answer to the realm?
 I have received the protection of the ancestral temple, and with this slight body have borne the charge of imperial rule for more than twenty years.
 Relying on the spirit of heaven and earth, and the fortune of the state altars, within the borders there is peace and calm, with no weapons or armor.
 Since I am not clever, I constantly fear mistaken action that would shame the remaining virtue of the former emperor.
 I feared only that my long years might not run their full course.
 Now, by Heaven’s grace, I have been able once more to serve and nourish the High Temple.
-My lack of clarity and praise for it - what mourning and sorrow is there!
+Though I lack clarity, this is cause for rejoicing; what mourning and sorrow should there be!
 Let officials and commoners throughout the empire, upon receiving this command, attend mourning for three days and then all remove mourning dress.
-Do not prohibit those taking wives, and marrying daughters, performing sacrifices, drinking wine, or eating meat.
-Those who should provide funeral affairs and mourning attendance, and all should not tread.
+Do not prohibit people from taking wives, marrying off daughters, performing sacrifices, drinking wine, or eating meat.
+Those assigned to funeral service and mourning attendance need not go barefoot.
 Mourning headbands must not exceed three inches.
 Do not array chariots and weapons.
 Do not mobilize the men and women of the people to wail in the palace halls.
 Those who must mourn in the palace halls shall raise their voices fifteen times each morning and evening; when the rite is complete, stop.
-Not for morning and evening temporary occasions, and prohibit arbitrarily crying.
+Outside the morning and evening mourning sessions, unauthorized crying is forbidden.
 Below that, wear great red for fifteen days, lesser red for fourteen days, and plain mourning for seven days, then remove mourning.
-For others not included in this command, and all shall conduct affairs proportionally according to this command.
+For matters not covered by this command, handle them by analogy with this order.
 Proclaim it to the empire, so that they clearly know my intention.
-The mountains and rivers of Baling shall follow their old course, and with no changes.
+The mountains and rivers of Baling shall follow their old course, without alteration.
 Send back all palace ladies below the rank of envoy.'
-Command the Commandant Yafu to be Chariot Cavalry General, Dependent States Han to be Garrison General, Chamberlain for Attendants Wu to be Rebury General, dispatch sixteen thousand present soldiers from nearby counties, dispatch fifteen thousand soldiers from the interior Minister, bury the excavated outer city walls and rebury them belonging to General Wu.
+He ordered Commandant Yafu to serve as General of Chariots and Cavalry, Han of the Dependent States as Garrison General, and Wu, the Chamberlain for Attendants, as General for Restoring the Earth.
+Sixteen thousand active soldiers were mobilized from nearby counties and fifteen thousand soldiers from the Interior Minister's command.
+The work of sealing the burial chamber, closing the passage, and replacing the earth was placed under General Wu.

 37